pham-tuan-binh/BinhArchive/content/posts/aws-certified/index.md

 We have 6 practice tests in the bundle, and what I like to do is to seperate it into 2/4 sections:

 - For the first 2 tests (test set), we do it **without any help or documentation**.
 This helps us assess our abilities after finishing the course and helps us improve our tactics.
 - For the next 4 tests (training set), we do it with help from **Amazon AWS docs and CodeBucket's cheatsheet**.
 For every question you don't know the answer, search for the keywords online.
-This helps boost your logical thingking and make you remember longer because you are actively finding for the answer.
+This helps boost your logical thinking and make you remember longer because you are actively finding for the answer.
 Don't leave behind any unanswered question.

 After taking the practice tests, **wait for 1-3 days**, it is for your brain to relax.
 Then **take the tests again**, this time without any help, just like the real tests.
 Through this process, you will find places you truly need improvements on.